RecoderChris/FrontOrder/README.md

 ```

 ### 1. Compilation
-To compile HisOrder, run the following on root directory:
+To compile FrontOrder, run the following on root directory:
 ```shell
 make
 ```

 ### 2. Data Preparation
-HisOrder takes graph in Compressed Sparse Row (CSR) format as both the input and output.
+FrontOrder takes graph in Compressed Sparse Row (CSR) format as both the input and output.
 In this way, after downloading or generating the graph in edgelist format (i.e. `src_vertex dst_vertex` format), we should convert the data into CSR format firstly for prepration.
 #### 2.1 Download Graph or Generate Graph
 First of all, create a directory to preserve all the graph data.